Link: Apply now for The Platinum Card® from American Express

 TSA PreCheck/Global Entry Credit

-The Amex Platinum Card offers a Global Entry or TSA PreCheck credit once every four years.
+The Amex Platinum Card offers a Global Entry or TSA PreCheck statement credit (every 4.5 years for TSA PreCheck, or every four years for Global Entry).
 Just charge the $85-100 membership fee to your card, and it will automatically be reimbursed.
 It doesn’t matter who the fee is being paid for, as long as you charge it to your eligible card.

 Amex International Airline Program